Fernando-A-Rocha/mta-mod-downloader/README.md

 ## Credits

-A version of the Mod Downloader GUI using [dgs (GitHub repository) by thisdp](https://github.com/thisdp/dgs) is present in this resource.
+A version of the Mod Downloader GUI using [dgs by thisdp (GitHub repository)](https://github.com/thisdp/dgs) is present in this resource.

 Several mods are also included for testing purposes: